Laos travel advice

 - report the situation to the nearest Canadian government office abroad or to the Vulnerable Children’s Consular Unit at Global Affairs Canada by calling the Emergency Watch and Response Centre.

 If your child was removed from a country other than Canada, consult a lawyer to determine if The Hague Convention applies.

 Be aware that Canadian consular officials cannot interfere in private legal matters or in another country’s judicial affairs.

 - International Child Abduction: A Guidebook for Left-Behind Parents

 Public displays of affection, such as kissing, whether between opposite or same-sex couples, are not considered proper or polite.

-Vientiane - Australian Embassy
+Vientiane - Office of the Embassy of Canada

 Bangkok - Embassy of Canada